CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 ![](../../Attachements/Pasted%20image%2020251118100047.png)
 Then activate like above.
 It might ask for multifactor authentication.
 Thus after all process they can create new users.
+Previously the create new users would be greyed but now it won't.